Nitrogen Narcosis Sedation and Consciousness

 Anoetic nitrogen narcosis sedation

-Skills, procedures and protocols that have been deeper ingrained through substantial practice and experience may persist longer – as these may have become an unconscious function.
+Skills, procedures, and protocols that have been deeper ingrained through substantial practice and experience may persist longer.
+This is a result of these functions becoming automated subconsciously in the working memory.

 The unconscious ingraining of dive functions at higher levels of expertise may be an explanation of why some elite-level divers consider that they “adapt” to narcosis over time.